J.

 mineral indicators, etc.

-are eaten like snow peas, raw or cooked.
-Soak, nick hard ones, germinates in 1 -
+Soak, nick hard ones, to germinate in 1 - 2 weeks.

 "The Checkered Demon just smiled."—S. Clay Wilson